 - Procedure Recovery Location

 Redefine Your Breasts Today

-If you suffer from heavy, large breasts and are considering breasts reduction surgery to help eliminate symptoms, please contact our plastic surgery office today.
-This procedure not only gives you relief from the discomfort of having excessively large breasts, but it allows you to wear the clothes you have always desired and to feel comfortable in your own skin.
+If you suffer from heavy, large breasts and are considering breast reduction surgery to help eliminate symptoms, please contact our plastic surgery office today.
+This procedure not only gives you relief from the discomfort of large, heavy breasts, but it gives you the freedom to wear the clothes you've always desired and to feel comfortable in your own skin.